 The more you know about infant and toddler health, the more comfortable you'll feel caring for your child.
 Start by sharing your questions about infant and toddler health with your child's doctor.
 Remember, nothing is too trivial when it comes to your child's health.

-Then find out how to reach the doctor between visits.
+Also, find out how to reach your child's doctor between visits.
 Questions about infant and toddler health can surface at any time — and knowing help is available can offer precious peace of mind.

 Newborn health also extends to parents.
 After all, taking good care of your baby includes taking good care of yourself.
 Sneak in as much sleep as possible, and don't be afraid to ask for help when you need a break.

 Newborn care can turn your life upside down, and newborn health concerns can sometimes seem overwhelming.
 Appreciate the joy your newborn brings to your life — and cope with everything else one day at a time.